mivano/mindbyte.nl/_posts/2021-05-02-roll-out-a-definition-for-an-api-management-operation-using-bicep.md

 }
 ```

-This adds the operation to the API and specifies the reponses as well as the inputs.
+This adds the operation to the API and specifies the responses as well as the inputs.
 I reference the `typeName` here.

 So lets define that as well in Bicep: